EleazarVillarreal/next-starter/README.md

 # 📦 Next Starter

-This is a [Next.js](https://nextjs.org) starter project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) with additional boilerplate code for quickly starting a new project.
+This is a [Next.js](https://nextjs.org) starter template bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) with additional boilerplate code for quickly starting a new project.

 ## Getting Started